jbytow/books/README.md

 # Bookr
-Books is a backend application developed for the purpose of learning Spring Boot/Rest API
+Books is a Rest API developed for the purpose of learning Spring Boot/Rest API

 ## Features
 * Create books